bojito/ml-album-popularity/README.md

 * Spotify API returns multiple genres per artist, we keep the most common and filter out the rest based on their corellation.
 * The albums are annotated as pop, rap and rock.
 The albums that don't belong to one of these genres are removed.

-The final dataset has the folowing distribution of genres:
+The final dataset contains **1.592 samples** and has the folowing distribution of genres:

 | Genre         | Albums Count      |
 | ------------- |-----------:|